darktable-org/dtdocs/content/module-reference/processing-modules/filmic-rgb.md

 Filmic rgb is the successor of the _filmic_ module provided in darktable 2.6.x.
 While the underlying principles have not changed much, users of the previous version should not expect a 1:1 translation of their workflow.

-## Prerequisites
+# prerequisites

 In order to get the best from this module, your images need some preparation:

 - In-camera, expose the shot “to the right” - i.e. under-expose the shot so that the highlights are at the right of the histogram, just on the verge of clipping, but not clipped.
 It does not matter if the preview image is very dark on your camera screen.
 As long as highlights are unclipped, filmic rgb should be able to recover details from the raw data.
 Beware that clipped data is not recoverable.
 Some cameras have a clipping alert preview to help you diagnose this, and some even have an highlight-priority exposure mode.

-- In the _exposure_ module, push the exposure until the midtones are clear enough.
+- In the [_exposure_](./exposure.md) module, push the exposure until the midtones are clear enough.
 Do not worry about losing the highlights - they will be recovered as part of filmic rgb processing.
 However, it is important to avoid negative pixels in black areas else the computations performed by filmic rgb will result in unpredictable results.
 For some camera models (Canon, mainly), rawspeed (the raw decoding library of darktable), may set an exaggerated black level, resulting in crushed blacks and negative values.
-If so, brighten the blacks by setting a negative black level value in the _exposure_ module.
+If so, brighten the blacks by setting a negative black level value in the [_exposure_](./exposure.md) module.

 - If you plan on using filmic rgb's auto-tuners, use the white balance module first to correct any color casts and obtain neutral colors.
 In RGB color spaces, luminance and chrominance are linked, and filmic rgb's luminance detection relies on accurate measurements of both.
 If your image is very noisy, add an initial step of denoising to improve the black exposure readings, and use a high quality demosaicing method.

-- If you plan to use one of filmic rgb's chrominance preservation modes, avoid using _base curve_ and the various tone mapping modules.
+- If you plan to use one of filmic rgb's chrominance preservation modes, avoid using [_base curve_](base-curve.md) and the various tone mapping modules.
 These may produce unpredictable color shifts that would make the chrominance preservation useless.
 None of these modules should be required when using filmic rgb.

-## Usage
+# usage

 The filmic rgb module aims at mapping dynamic range of the photographed scene (RAW image) to the (smaller) dynamic range of the display.